ruanyf/articles/2018/2018-01-03-personal-introduction.md

 ## Other Works

 I also wrote a [full-stack tutorial](https://github.com/ruanyf/jstraining) for training JS developers, which ranked number one in its category.

-In Github, my [followers](https://github.com/ruanyf?tab=followers) is more than 34,000 [ranked first](http://githubrank.com/) in China.
+You could visit my other works in Github.
+My [followers](https://github.com/ruanyf?tab=followers) there is more than 34,000 [ranked first](http://githubrank.com/) in China.

 <a href="https://github.com/ruanyf?tab=followers"><img src="../images/2018-intro-04.png" width="400" /></a>